SonnyLarsson/4-in-a-row-react/README.md

 ### Generating Winning Lines Differently

-The game currently depends on a set of predetermined winning lines, borrowing the logic from the tic-tac-toe tutorial.
+~~The game currently depends on a set of predetermined winning lines, borrowing the logic from the tic-tac-toe tutorial.
-I like the simplicity of the solution I've borrowed my logic from, but dynamically generating a list of winning lines would let me manipulate the grid easier.
+I like the simplicity of the solution I've borrowed my logic from, but dynamically generating a list of winning lines would let me manipulate the grid easier.~~

+The game now calculates winning lines rather than relying on a hardcoded list.
+The functionality seems solid, but could do with some optimization, possibly.

+Needs more testing, though.

 ### More Game Modes